Meet the Browns (film): Plot

 Brenda returns to Chicago, where Mike Sr. offers money in exchange for a one-night stand.
 After Brenda rejects him, Mike Jr. overhears Mike Sr. insulting her and storms out.
 Trying to make money and help, Mike Jr. turns to Calvin, a friend who deals drugs.
 Harry sees them together and suspects something is wrong.
 He counsels Mike Jr. and goes home with him, to explain the situation to Brenda.
 She threatens to kick Mike Jr. out if he starts dealing drugs.
 Mike Jr. realizes the risks involved in drug dealing would let his family down and promises to not do it.

 When Harry and Brenda leave for a date, Mike Jr. tells Calvin that he has changed his mind and returns the drugs.
 Rival drug dealers arrive and attack Calvin for selling on their turf.
 Mike Jr. is shot and wounded when he runs away at Calvin's urging.

 After Mike Jr. recovers, Harry asks the Browns for help to get Pop Brown's run-down house for Brenda and her kids as they renovate the house and surprise her.
 Brenda overhears Vera talking to Sarah suggesting that Harry only dates Brenda to get his "perks" from helping Mike Jr.

-Later that night, Brenda confronts Harry, who asserts that he truly means well, but she breaks up with him.
-At the same time, Cora and Leroy watch the news of a high-speed chase involving their relatives Madea and Joe Simmons.
-As Madea is arrested and Joe flees, Leroy gives Cora money to bail her mother out.
+Later during the night, Leroy prompts Cora to view the news broadcast of a high-speed chase, which involves Madea and Joe Simmons, in which Madea calls Cora on the phone, with Cora and Leroy prompting to use bail money to help Madea, before the phone conversation quickly ends.
+While the broadcast is occurring, it is another setting, where Brenda confronts Harry, who asserts that his recent contributions are for sincere purposes.
+Brenda still diverges her relationship with Harry, due to the appearances to be of relentless gambling and the alike.
+It is short periods later during the night, where Mr. Brown and Cora view the subsequent scene of the broadcast, where Madea is eventually arrested.
+Madea brutally assaults the officers, with Joe secretly avoiding and escaping the scene.

 A basketball league representative visits Brenda and offers Mike Jr. a million-dollar contract; Brenda learns that Harry referred them without asking for any money.
 On the day Mike Jr. signs his contract, Mike Sr. arrives to be photographed with his ex and son.
 However, Mike Jr. announces to the press that he does not know his father, and that his mother raised him without support.